nextuponstream/totsugeki/tournament-organiser-web/README.md

 A web interface to manage brackets as a tournament organiser.

-Current development efforts are on making bracket managing accessible.
+Current development efforts are on making bracket managing usable.
 Player login and result reporting may come in a future release.

 Rationale for mounting a vue app onto an axum API is so that you get access to vue draggable, for which there does not seem to exist any equivalent in any